 Before Jesus healed bodies, cast out devils and raised the dead, God prepared them to receive miracles by sending John the Baptist to preach repentance.

-Following a similar pattern, God prepared the way for the Ephesians who wanted more than dry religion.
+Following a similar pattern, God prepared the way for the Jews and Gentiles who wanted more than dry religion.
 He sent Apollos, an educated man with a thorough knowledge of Scripture, to Ephesus.

 “Did you receive the Holy Spirit when you believed?”